-Differences exist between the standard IO on Wireless Endpoint PROs and the IO on most ioBridge Ethernet web gateways.
+Differences exist between the standard IO on Wireless Endpoints and the IO on most ioBridge Ethernet web gateways.
 On web gateways the DI is pulled high to 5V with a 27k resistor while the Endpoint pulls the DI low with a 100k resistor for power saving reasons.
-The DO on the Wireless Endpoint PRO is a different too and is best described using the following circuit diagram.
+The DO on the Wireless Endpoint is a different too and is best described using the following circuit diagram.

 Note the additional latchable relay connections (NC,C,NO) that are controlled by the same variable that sets DO.
 The latchable relay is ideal for battery operation as it draws no power after it has been switched and remains in the same state until it is switched again.
 The specifications of the latchable relay are as follows and is ONLY recommended for low voltage switching.

 - Nominal switching capacity 1 A 30 V DC (resistive load)

 - Max. switching power 30 W (DC) (resistive load)

 - Max. switching current 1 A

 The Wireless Endpoint provides a 0-5 volt analog output which is a capability that is not available on the standard ioBridge web gateways.
 The output voltage is mapped to gamma variables and the value of the gamma variable corresponds to the output voltage in millivolts DC.
 For example, a variable value of 2500 will provide an output voltage of 2500 mV or 2.5V DC.
 Note that the resolution of the output voltage is 8-bit.